Cervical Length During Pregnancy

 Every pregnant woman wants a healthy baby.
-The cervical length is one of the factors that can cause complications to the pregnancy.
-This article will tell you everything about the cervical length and how it can affect your pregnancy.
+The cervical length is one of the factors that can cause complications during pregnancy.
+This article will tell you everything about cervical length and how it can affect your pregnancy.

 The cervix is a three-centimetre long canal that connects the uterus to the vagina.
 The cervical length is simply the length of the canal, including the cervical opening.
 In pregnant women, the cervix needs to be of a specific length for the growth of a healthy baby.

 The cervix is almost inflexible until you get pregnant.
 Once you conceive, it becomes softer and shorter, loses muscle tone, and dilates.
 This is known as cervical effacement, which allows the foetus to fit inside the cervical canal while being born.
 However, if your cervix is too short, you may be at risk of preterm labour and all the complications that come along with premature birth.

 Are Having a Short Cervix and Cervical Insufficiency Related?

 No, short cervix and cervical insufficiency are totally different things.
 A short cervix merely refers to the length of the cervical canal.
 Cervical insufficiency, on the other hand, refers to the premature cervical effacement and dilation that happen when the muscles are unable to remain firm and strong.
 Cervical insufficiency can lead to a short cervix.

 Several factors influence cervical length.
 Some of them are:

 Some women have a short cervix.
 That’s how their bodies are built.